wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/write-data/includes/3-adding-customizing-edit-form.md

 To get started with the **Edit Form** control, go to the **Insert** menu and select **Forms**.
 You can choose from an **Edit** or **Display** form.
-In most cases, it is recommended to choose an **Edit Form** in most.
+In most cases, it's recommended to choose an **Edit Form** in most.
 A **Display** form only allows you to view information and has limited customization options.
 The **Edit** form allows you to do everything that a **Display** form allows plus the form can also be used to edit existing records and to create new records.
-Additionally, it is fully customizable giving the app maker the ability to build your solution.
+Additionally, it's fully customizable giving the app maker the ability to build your solution.
 When in doubt, choose an **Edit** form.